-Hawkins Bolden, who was half Creole and part American Indian, was blinded as the result of a baseball accident when he was eight years old.
-Bolden’s small urban home was squeezed between a car wash and a tall brick privacy wall.
-In the shadow of the wall was a room-size garden that Bolden loved and protected from harm with “scarecrows” that he made from found objects.
+Hawkins Bolden, half Creole and partially Native American, went blind at the age of 8 after a baseball accident.
+The small house he lived in in the city was stuck between a car wash and a high brick wall.
+In the shade of this wall, there was a small garden that Bolden loved and protected from external aggression with "scarecrows" that he made with found objects.

-His sculptures were sunk into the ground bearing faces of hubcaps, metal pans, and scraps of sheet metal.
-Every surface was punched through with holes and adorned with sections of rubber hose and carpet.
+These sculptures were embedded in the ground and had faces made of car wheel covers, metal pots and metal plate ends.
+Each surface was pierced with holes and decorated with rubber hose ends and pieces of carpet.

 american outsiders, the black south, gallery christian berst, June 19th - July 18th 2009